 During your procedure:

-- Your caregiver will stretch the skin around the biopsy area to make the skin tight.
+- Your healthcare provider will stretch the skin around the biopsy area to make the skin tight.
 The biopsy punch tool will be firmly placed on the area where the skin sample will be taken.
-Your caregiver will move and press the punch downward to cut the skin.
+Your healthcare provider will move and press the punch downward to cut the skin.
 A punch with a round cutting edge will be rotated (turned in circles).
 If the punch has an oval cutting edge, the punch will be moved back and forth.
-Once the skin is loosened, your caregiver will pull it up, and cut it out.
+Once the skin is loosened, your healthcare provider will pull it up, and cut it out.

 - The wound may be closed with tapes or stitches.
-Your caregiver may put medicine on your wound to stop the area from bleeding.
+Your healthcare provider may put medicine on your wound to stop the area from bleeding.
 The skin sample will be sent to a lab for tests.